VonArzu/DOnt-QuIT/README.md

 ```

 ## Change Log
  Use this section to document what changes were made and the reasoning behind those changes.
+I deleted the emojis on each button because it was not aesthetically pleaseing to the eye.It was ugly and took way too much time to crop to circles to fit each button.